A social context-aware graph-based multimodal attentive learning framework for disaster content classification during emergencies: a benchmark dataset and method: Related Work

 \subsection{Multimodal Disaster Content Classification}

-In recent times, researchers have introduced multimodal systems that harness both text and images to extract relevant information.
-Agarwal \textit{et al.} \cite{CrisisDIAS} uses the CrisisMMD dataset \cite{CRISISMMD} to build a multimodal end-to-end gated system that identifies the infrastructural damage cues in the data and further qualifies the damage severity of the data based on the ordinal quantification given in the dataset.
-They surpass state-of-the-art methods, by a significant amount.
-Abavisani \textit{et al.} \cite{CABD} proposed a new cross-attention module during the data fusion process to avoid propagating of false information.
-Koshy \textit{et al.}~\cite{koshy2023multimodal} have introduced an advanced deep learning framework that integrates various input modalities, incorporating text and images derived from user-generated content.
-Their approach outlines a systematic methodology for distinguishing informative tweets from the vast volume of user-generated content on social media platforms.
-Madichetty \textit{et al.}~\cite{madichetty2023roberta} have presented a novel technique for identifying informative tweets with multimodal content during disaster situations.
+In recent times, researchers have introduced multimodal systems that harness both text and images to extract relevant information. \citep{CrisisDIAS} use the CrisisMMD dataset \citep{CRISISMMD} to build a multimodal end-to-end gated system that identifies the infrastructural damage cues in the data and further qualifies the damage severity of the data based on the ordinal quantification given in the dataset.
+They surpass state-of-the-art methods by a significant amount. \citep{CABD} propose a new cross-attention module during the data fusion process to avoid the propagation of false information. \citep{koshy2023multimodal} introduce an advanced Deep Learning framework that integrates various input modalities, incorporating text and images derived from user-generated content.
+Their approach outlines a systematic methodology for distinguishing informative tweets from the vast volume of user-generated content on social media platforms. \citep{madichetty2023roberta} have presented a novel technique for identifying informative tweets with multimodal content during disaster situations.
 Their method involves the utilization of pre-trained RoBERTa for text features and VGG-16 for image features.
 To combine these two model outputs, they employ a multiplicative fusion technique.
-However, prior multimodal methods have made significant progress in handling the issues related to disaster content classification.
-However, most of the prior methods did not incorporate graph-based learning techniques, which helps us enrich the features.
-Additionally, they overlooked various social interaction information, which enhances the classification abilities of the model.
+Prior multimodal methods have made significant progress in handling the issues related to disaster content classification.
+However, most of the prior methods do not incorporate graph-based learning techniques, which helps us enrich the features.
+Additionally, they overlook various social interaction information, which enhances the classification abilities of the model.